Pyre-Bot/pyre-bot/README.md

 ## Changelog

+### 0.3.2
+* Thanks to Rayss for testing the bot and providing valuable feedback!
+* Added a new variable for the Risk of Rain server location
+* Removed link command until I can figure out how to fix it
+* Fixed the status command to show the guild name vs being hard coded
+* Load, unload, and reload commands can now only be used by the bot owner
+* Changed restart vote to require 75% of the server player count (via Steamworks)

 ### 0.3.1
 * Removed League of Legends support and dependencies... for now.
-* Added a new variable for the Risk of Rain server location
-* Removed link command until I can figure out how to fix it

 ### 0.3.0
 * Added the restart feature